Compound Interest Calculator

 Simple Interest vs. Compound Interest

-With compound interest, interest adds to your balance, and new interest calculations include previous earnings.
+Compound interest adds your earnings back to the balance, so future interest is calculated on a higher amount.
 In the second year, you'd earn interest on $110 instead of $100.
-Over 20 years, that same $100 grows to $673, showing compounding's power over time.
+Over 20 years, that same $100 grows to $673.

 Real-World Growth Example